 But what most people don’t realize is that regardless of how someone eats, when done the right way, salads can be a totally satisfying, delicious, mouthgasmic, and crave-worthy experience that is far from sad and boring.

-People who follow our weekly Plant Fueled Meal Plans already know this, but I’m going to lay out a blueprint for you today so you can see exactly how a seriously scrumptious salad is done.
+People who follow our weekly plant based Meal Plans already know this, but I’m going to show you how a seriously scrumptious salad is done.

 Make your salad by following the 6-step blueprint in the order I’ve laid it out for you.
 Play around with all the various ingredients and use different combinations each time.